 Your child’s college or training provider can give you more advice.

-A photo card allows your child to save up to 50% off the cost of travelling to school, college or work.
+A photo card allows your child to get reduced travel costs to your place of study.
 This only applies to bus, train or tram.

 For young people living in the West Midlands, photo cards are FREE.

 Child Benefit Enquiries: Online service for child benefit information